andrewdisley/realchange-cms/hugo/content/_index.md

   heading: Who does Real Change help?
 how:
   body: >-
-    If you are sleeping rough, homeless or at risk of homelessness in the borough of Rochdale and want to apply for funds, get in touch with one of our partner organisations who will be able to provide support:
+    If you are sleeping rough, homeless or at risk of homelessness in Oldham and want to apply for funds, get in touch with one of our partner organisations who will be able to provide support:

     \- [Ancora